Set up and use Apple Card on your iPhone

 Using your Apple Card

 Immediately after opening your Apple Card account, you'll have a digital version of the card available in Apple Pay.
-You can begin using it to make purchases right away -- I bought some coffee at Starbucks just a few minutes after setting my account up.
+You can begin using it to make purchases right away -- I bought some coffee at Starbucks just a few minutes after setting up my account.

 The process for using your Apple Card through Apple Pay is the same as it's always been: Place your phone near a payment terminal and use Touch ID or Face ID to approve the transaction.